What Do Individual Healthcare Mandates Look Like in Your State?

 While the Affordable Care Act (ACA) is a federal law, various states have implemented their own individual healthcare mandates as well.
 It can be challenging for human resource professionals to stay on top of ACA and state level reporting requirements – it’s complicated and time consuming.
 And, if your company has locations or employees in multiple states, that only increases the complexity.

-On January 1, 2019, Congress eliminated the individual mandate penalty of the ACA at the federal level.
+In December of 2017, Congress eliminated the individual mandate penalty of the ACA at the federal level, effective January 1, 2019.
 While the federal law changed and no longer required individuals to pay a tax penalty for failure to enroll in health coverage, it was during this time that several states enacted their own state-based individual health coverage mandates.
 Employers are required to adhere to each state-based mandate where their employees reside, or in some cases, where they physically work.
-Not adhering to this rule can lead to potentially costly tax penalties, reporting errors, and misconceptions, so it’s vital that organizations not only stay current, but stay ahead of updates and requirements.
+Not adhering to this rule can lead to potentially costly tax penalties and reporting mistakes, so it’s vital that organizations not only stay current, but try to stay ahead of updates and requirements.

-Additionally, recent litigation around the ACA's preventive care mandates raises the possibility that individual states could step in to enact their own preventive care requirements.
-As of May 2023, the ACA’s preventive care requirements for Minimum Essential Coverage are still being enforced federally while the 5th Circuit Court of Appeals considers the constitutional challenges raised in Braidwood Management v.
+Additionally, litigation around the ACA's preventive care mandates continue to raise the possibility that individual states could step in to enact their own preventive care requirements.
+As of now, the ACA’s preventive care requirements for Minimum Essential Coverage are still being enforced federally after the 5th Circuit Court of Appeals considered the constitutional challenges raised in Braidwood Management v.
 Becerra.
+While the Court upheld the lower court’s declaration that the US Preventive Services Task Force is unconstitutional, they also overturned the nationwide injunction that prohibited the US Department of Health and Human Services from enforcing the preventive care mandate.
+This means that health care plans must continue to offer ACA mandated preventive care services for the foreseeable future.
+The Court also remanded the case back to the lower court to decide whether guidelines for preventive care services from the Advisory Committee on Immunization Practices (ACIP) and Health Resources and Services Administration (HRSA) were properly implemented.
+It is likely that there will continue to be further challenges regarding preventive care mandates within other circuits, including the Supreme Court.
 However, if the federal mandates are eventually struck down and potential preventive care regulations newly enacted at the state level, this could further complicate benefit administration for employers.

 Managing the Complexities of State Individual Healthcare Mandates